 What To Look Out For

-“When searching for the perfect signet ring, consider both the metal and the weight,” says Adelle Thompson, head of buying at British jewellers Beaverbrooks.
+“When searching for the perfect signet ring, consider both the metal and the weight,” says Adelle Thompson, head of buying at British jewelers Beaverbrooks.
 “These often determine the final look, and should complement your own personal style.”

 So, if you’re more the muted dresser, avoid knuckles full of mafia gold.
 Thompson also says that slimmer rings in plated gold or silver can be more minimal, and will therefore prove more a subtle add-on than a statement distraction.
 If in doubt, go small.